deammion/Engr-Project/project_requirement/project-requirement.md

 **Usability:**<br>

-Due to the nature of the program being run in as a proxy plugin, usability by the website user is null.
+Due to the nature of the program being run as a proxy plugin, usability by the website user is null.
 However, the host website will apply the proxy plugin to their website.
 As such the program needs to be easy to set up, initiate, and switch between modes.
 Usability is ranked low as if all other criteria are met then usability will be met as well.
-Following this logic, if the program can maintain performance, ensure security and data integrity then the program, since it operates independently, would meet usability requirements.<br>
+Following this logic, if the program can maintain performance, ensure security and data integrity then the program since it operates independently, would meet usability requirements.<br>

 ### 3.8 Physical and Environmental Requirements

-Due to the fact that this project is solely a software-based project there are no physical or environmental requirements involved.
+Due to the fact that this project is solely a software-based project, there are no physical or environmental requirements involved.
 The only requirement this project has is that there must be access to a computer to run the program.
-Furthermore, the computer must have python installed on it.
-It is vital that the computer is able to run python version 3.0 or higher. <br>
+Furthermore, the computer must have Python installed on it.
+It is vital that the computer is able to run Python version 3.0 or higher. <br>

 ### 3.9 Supporting information